-Boys were employed as operators at first, but they were not adapted to the work so well among the judges, and they eagerly followed the example of the Emperor.
+Boys were employed as operators at first, but they were not adapted to the work so well as girls.

+PROFESSOR BELL IN SALEM, MASS., AND MR. WATSON IN BOSTON, DEM-ONSTRATING THE TELEPHONE BE-FORE AUDIENCES IN 1877 among the judges, and they eagerly followed the example of the Emperor.
 Joseph Henry, the most venerable savant of them all, took his place at the receiver.
-Though his previous talk with Bell, when the telephone was no more than an idea, should perhaps have prepared him, he showed equal astonishment, and instantly expressed his admiration.
+Though his previous talk with Bell, when the telephone was no more than an idea, should perhaps have prepared h.m, he showed equal astonishment, and instantly expressed his admiration.
 Next followed Sir William Thomson, the hero of the cable and England's greatest scientist.
 After his return to England Thomson described his sensations.